cockroachdb/docs/v2.0/partitioning.md

 toc: false
 ---

 CockroachDB allows you to define table partitions, thus giving you row-level control of how and where your data is stored.
-Partitioning enables you to reduce latencies and costs, and can assist in meeting regulatory requirements for your data.
+Partitioning enables you to reduce latencies and costs and can assist in meeting regulatory requirements for your data.

-{{site.data.alerts.callout_info}}Table partitioning is an <a href="enterprise-licensing.html">enterprise-only</a> feature. {{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}Table partitioning is an <a href="enterprise-licensing.html">enterprise-only</a> feature.{{site.data.alerts.end}}

 <div id="toc"></div>